decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-06-07-modeling-the-adversary.md

 ### Flexible model

 The [Flexible BFT model](https://eprint.iacr.org/2019/270.pdf) introduces two variations.
-First, a model where different properties are held under different threshold assumptions.
+First, a model where different properties hold under different threshold assumptions.
 Second, a model where the same protocol may serve different clients, where each client may have a different adversary threshold in mind.

 ## Acknowledgments

 Special thanks to [Alin Tomescu](http://twitter.com/alinush407), Kartik Nayak, Gilad Stern, and Tim Roughgarden for insightful comments.

 Please leave comments on [Twitter](https://twitter.com/ittaia/status/1141481767121170434?s=20)